MINOR SALIVARY GLAND BIOPSY

 When is the MSGB performed?

-MSGB is indicated in SS-A negative ("seronegative") patients who have signs and symptoms of Sjogren’s.
+MSGB is indicated in SSA-negative ("seronegative") patients who have signs and symptoms of Sjogren’s.
 Seronegative patients often rely on MSGB to support a Sjogren’s diagnosis.
 Rheumatologists may decide to order the MSGB for other reasons, such as assessing risk for lymphoma or to look for other diseases such as amyloidosis or IgG4-related disease.

 How is the MSGB performed?